Every effort is made to maintain the dates as accurate as possible. Please note that:

 If there are hidden categories, turn them back on.

-Under the Search tab, go to the search page and type one or more keywords.
+Go to the search panel and type one or more keywords.
 For example, to search for the Wright brothers, type "Wright," "brother," or "wright brothers".
-The result titles might not include the search keywords (the Wright brothers are found under "First Airplane Flight," not under "Wright Brothers").
+Found events may not include the search keywords in their titles (the Wright brothers are found under "First Airplane Flight," not under "Wright Brothers").

 If some events still cannot be found, please contact us to add them.

 To move custom events from one timeline to another, use the Export button under the Settings tab to export events from the first timeline, then switch timelines and use the Import button to import the same events into the second timeline.
 The export function works only with custom events.
 Factory events cannot be exported from the Main timeline.